mpazaryna/woodshed-learning-hub/tools/langchain.md

 - **URL**: [https://langchain.com/](https://langchain.com/)
 - **Category**: Development Framework, AI Integration
 - **Date Explored**: 2023-10-15

+## Description

-- **Description**: LangChain is an open-source development framework for building applications powered by language models.
+LangChain is an open-source development framework for building applications powered by language models.
 It facilitates the creation of context-aware, reasoning-based applications by providing tools to integrate large language models (LLMs) with external data sources and computational resources.

 ## Key Features